Page 2 - Magento Guides

 5. Save the Status Assignment and check the results on the storefront.

 Making order statuses visible on the storefront is extremely easy.
-Yet, it promotes
+Yet, it promotesihor

 Shopping can be overwhelming sometimes, especially when your catalogue is full of first-rate items that all seem to match customers' needs.
 Thus, having and a compare products option in your store will assist your shoppers immensely.